Birim North District

 Birim North District is one of the thirty-three districts in Eastern Region, Ghana.
 Originally created as an ordinary district assembly in 1988, which was created from the former Birim District Council, until the southern part of the district was split off to create Akyemansa District on 29 February 2008; thus the remaining part has been retained as Birim North District.
 The district assembly is located in the southwest part of Eastern Region and has New Abirem as its capital town.

 Geography

 The Birim River flows through the Birim North District, an important source of diamonds.
+Newmont Ghana partnered with COCOBOD to repair the Nkawkaw-Noyem to New Abirem cocoa road.
+The project was part of the government's 2020 "Year of Roads Agenda".
+The road improves transportation for people and farm produce, and makes it easier for farmers to transport their cocoa beans to buying centers.